Investor Insight: The Michaels Companies Inc. [MIK] Goes Ballistic – Investor Confidence on the Rise

 The Michaels Companies Inc. [NASDAQ:MIK]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For The Michaels Companies Inc. [MIK], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 1/30/2020.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding The Michaels Companies Inc. [MIK], the latest average analyst recommendation we can see is from the quarter closing in 1/30/2020.
 On average, stock market experts give MIK an Underweight rating.
-The average 12-month price forecast for this stock is $1.55, with the high estimate being $10.00, the low estimate being $1.95 and the median estimate amounting to $3.00.
-This is compared to its latest closing price of $1.58.
+The average 12-month price forecast for this stock is $2.02, with the high estimate being $10.00, the low estimate being $1.95 and the median estimate amounting to $3.00.
+This is compared to its latest closing price of $1.74.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for The Michaels Companies Inc. [MIK] is sitting at 2.17.
 This is compared to 1 month ago, when its average rating was 1.75.